Singapore-Cambridge GCE Normal Level: Grading

 A student's total grade for the GCE N(A) Levels examinations are calculated using this equation: EMB3.
 This equation is short for the combined total grades of the student's English Language, Mathematics and Best 3 subjects grades to form a totality.
 This total grade of EMB3 can be used to determine which courses in higher education the student may pursue after leaving secondary school, although some may still choose to remain in their secondary schools to continue onto Secondary 5 (Normal) and sit for the GCE Ordinary Levels examinations.

 Normal (Academic) students may be offered GCE O-Level subjects depending on the school they are in.
 Depending on their academic grades reflected from Secondary 1, a student may be considered eligible for taking on GCE O-Level subjects as long as they meet the Minimum Entry Requirements for the particular subject.
 Currently, only English Language, Mother Tongue Languages and Mathematics may be taken by Normal (Academic) students at the GCE O-Level standard.
-Students are normally required to have at least a grade B3 (65 and above) in their Secondary 1 or 2 years to be offered the GCE O-Level subject.
+Students are normally required to have at least a grade 2 and above (70 and above) in their Secondary 1 or 2 years to be offered the GCE O-Level subject.